sylvain-gdk/player-tech-assignment/README.md

 ```

 ## What we mean by production-ready:

 - developer documentation (how to build, how to run tests)
-- user documentation (how to use the tool, can be "embedded" in the tool itself or in a document)
+- user documentation (how to use the tool, it can be "embedded" in the tool itself or in a document)
 - unit tests

 ## Important notes

-You can use the language/technology of your choice and it is highly suggested to provide a document (plain text or markdown, nothing fancy) to explain your decisions
+- you can use the language/technology of your choice
+- explain your assumptions and technical decisions in a document (plain text or markdown, nothing fancy)

 ## Submission

-Submit your assignment using a public github / gitlab / bitbucket repository (please don't use "touchtunes" in repo name or description) or a zip archive.
+Submit your assignment using a public GitHub / GitLab / Bitbucket repository (don't use our company name in the repo name or description) or a zip archive.